FAQ

 Where does WaxTracker get its pricing data?

-Currently from one source: Discogs, the world's largest vinyl marketplace with over 16 million releases and an active secondhand market.
+Currently from Discogs, the world's largest vinyl marketplace with over 16 million releases.
 Market Value comes from the Discogs marketplace API.
 Sales History comes from completed transaction data on Discogs.
-We are exploring adding eBay completed sales as a second source — particularly useful for rare records where eBay is the primary trading venue.
+We are looking at adding eBay completed sales as a second source, which would help for rare records where eBay is the main trading venue.

 Why only Discogs and not eBay, Bandcamp, or record store prices?

-Discogs has the most structured, release-specific pricing data for used vinyl — listings are tied to exact pressings, not just album titles. eBay is the most relevant second source and is on our roadmap.
-Store prices (Juno, Dusty Groove etc.) reflect retail/new stock and are less relevant for valuing a used collection.
+Discogs has the most structured, release-specific pricing data for used vinyl.
+Listings are tied to exact pressings, not just album titles. eBay is the most relevant second source and is on our roadmap.
+Store prices from Juno, Dusty Groove, and similar sites reflect retail and new stock, which is not useful for valuing a used collection.

 Is WaxTracker affiliated with Discogs?